 While mold isn’t as common in caramel due to sugar’s preservative properties, it can occur if moisture or air gets trapped in the container.
 Signs of mold include:

-- White or green spots forming on the surface.
+- White or green spots form on the surface.

 - A fuzzy texture that looks abnormal.